MtnBiker/historical-streets-la/ImplementationNotes.md

 Can't draw on site, but can here.
 Will upload.
 Has bugs though.
 Now can draw on site.
 But no maps show when click on edit, etc. for other buginess

+Started to change Sanborn Map links forgetting now in the database.